Galaxy formation with wave/fuzzy dark matter: The core-halo structure and the solitonic imprint: Results

-Continuing with this idea, all three galaxies exhibit a peak of star formation around 9.6 billion years and 9.4 billion years, with the former being the predominant one for WDM/$\psi$DM and the latter for CDM.
-Additionally, CDM is the only model with an additional small peak at 9.5 billion years.
-It is evident that all three models display a moderate to strong negative correlation between stellar age and metallicity.
-Similar trends and predictions are confirmed in Figure \ref{age2} at $z=2.23$.
+Continuing with this idea, all three Galaxies exhibit a peak of star formation around 0.6 billion years and 1.0 billion years, with the former being the predominant one for “WDM”/$\psi$DM and the latter for CDM.
+Additionally, CDM is the only model with an additional small peak at 0.85 billion years.
+As the current data does not cover more than 1 billion years, we cannot confirm the expected negative correlation between stellar age and metallicity.
+Similar data and predictions are shown in Figure \ref{age2} at $z=2.23$.

-The observations in Figures \ref{age} and \ref{age2} suggest that metal-rich stars tend to be more concentrated in the central regions of the galaxies, while metal-poor stars are located farther out, which is consistent with previous studies \citep{Dietz:2020,Santucci:2020}.
+The observations in Figures \ref{age} and \ref{age2} suggest that metal-rich stars tend to be more concentrated in the central regions of the Galaxies, while metal-poor stars are located farther out, which is consistent with previous studies \citep{Dietz:2020,Santucci:2020}.
 Additionally, the majority of stars are concentrated within distances compatible with the core-halo structure (r < 2 kpc, marked with a vertical dashed line).
-Of particular interest is that the galaxies where a compatible core-halo structure has been identified ($\psi$DM$_{G1}$ at $z=5.56$ and WDM$_{G3}$ at $z=2.23$) exhibit a radially-offset region of stellar-density enhancement, which is especially pronounced in WDM$_{G3}$ at $z=2.23$ (as seen in Figure \ref{age2}).
-Notably, WDM$_{G3}$ is the only case where this concentration of stars extends beyond the theoretical limit of the core-halo structure (r > 2 kpc).
-This peculiarity may be attributed to the filamentary environment observed for this galaxy, an environment that cannot be reproduced in the CDM model (as shown in Figure \ref{WDMvsWave}).
+Of particular interest is that the Galaxies where a compatible core-halo structure has been identified ($\psi$DM$_{G1}$ at $z=5.56$ and “WDM”$_{G3}$ at $z=2.23$) exhibit a radially offset region of stellar-density enhancement, which is especially pronounced in “WDM”$_{G3}$ at $z=2.23$ (as seen in Figure \ref{age2}).
+Notably, “WDM”$_{G3}$ is the only case where this concentration of stars extends beyond the theoretical limit of the core-halo structure (r > 2 kpc).
+This peculiarity may be attributed to the filamentary environment observed for this Galaxy, an environment that cannot be reproduced in the CDM model (as shown in Figure \ref{“WDM”vsWave}).
 In a future work we will study this in more detail.
 In summary, galaxies with a higher concentration of stars extending along their halos, rather than being centrally concentrated, seem to be more likely to develop the core-halo structure.